pippim/pippim.github.io/index.md

 - HTML encoding can be found in any file.
 Small bits and pieces of HTML can beven be found in andmarkdown files which end in `.md`.
 Pure HTML files (with no markdown or CSS) can be found in the `_includes` directory.
 - Javascript files are kept in `assets/js/`.

-### Pippim Website Directory Tree
+### {{ site.title }} Website Directory Tree

 The directory tree will help you get a better understanding of the Pippim website at `pippim.github.io`.
-As of October 30, 2021, the directory tree for Pippim on GitHub Pages looked like this:
+As of October 30, 2021, the directory tree for {{ site.title }} on GitHub Pages looked like this:

 ``` terminal
 $ tree --dirsfirst --filelimit 20